 Second, in general, biochar seems to be more beneficial for sandy or poor, nutrient-depleted or acidic soils than healthy ones.
 Our soils are already healthy, and not acidic, so our main purpose in using biochar would be to utilize its water and nutrient retention and microbe boosting capabilities, and its ability to sequester carbon and some soil-borne pathogens over long periods of time.

 A third consideration is whether biochar can help remediate the copper concentration in our garden soil.
 Biochar is reported to be effective in sequestering copper contamination in soil.
 Our recent soil tests indicated that our soil contains more copper than recommended.
-It has been determined that it is probably from the use of animal manures in the garden mixes that we have applied, which is further concentrated by composting plant material from our garden that has been grown in the higher copper soil.
-Copper is included in the feed for most farm animals because of its antimicrobial qualities as well as for nutrition.
-We believe the buildup of this element in our soil may have affected seed germination and plant growth to some extent and will get worse if copper levels continue to rise.
+It has been determined that it is probably from the use of animal manures in the garden mixes that we have applied, which is further concentrated by composting plant material from our garden that has been grown in the higher copper soil, although it is not clear how much copper actually accumulates in plant tissues.
+Copper is included in the feed for most farm animals for its antimicrobial qualities as well as for nutrition.
+We believe the buildup of this element in our soil may have affected seed germination and plant growth to some extent which could get worse if copper levels continue to rise.

-Finally, it is important to proceed carefully when adding any amendment to your soil, and particularly biochar because once it’s there, it cannot be removed and it will not degrade naturally in our lifetime.
+Finally, it is important to proceed carefully when adding any amendment to your soil, and particularly biochar because once it’s incorporated, it can’t be removed and most of it will not degrade naturally in our lifetime.

 Some References: